 The maximum level of each requisition and the system for authorisation above that level.

-The Director of Finance’s responsibilities
+The Director of Finance and Value’s responsibilities

-The Director of Finance will:
+The Director of Finance and Value will:

 Advise the JCC regarding the NHS Wales national procurement and payment systems thresholds above which quotations (competitive or otherwise) or formal tenders must be obtained; and, once approved, the thresholds should be incorporated in SOs and SFIs

-Prepare procedural instructions or guidance within the Scheme of Delegation on non-pay expenditure
+Prepare procedural instructions or guidance within the Scheme of Delegation on non-pay expenditure.

 Ensure systems are in place for the authorisation of all accounts and claims